-Reimbursement considerations around care management for patients on the InPen™ system (Oct.
-2022)
+Reimbursement consideration around care management for patients on the InPen™ system (October 2022)

-Coding & billing for continuous glucose monitoring (CGM) services
+Coding and billing for continuous glucose monitoring (CGM) services

 Yes.
 CPT code 95249 is the code for CGM technical services, including patient training, for Personal or Real-Time CGM where the patient owns the CGM equipment.